adelsinor/qb-PhoneStoreRobbery/qb-phonerobbery/README.md

 # items

-- items all ready are in qbcore , if you want to add or remove its on you.
+- items already are in qbcore , if you want to add or remove its on you.

 # Dependencies:
 qb-core: https://github.com/QBCore-framework/qb-core